iulian4ik/thinkster-django-angular-tutorial/chapter01.md

 ## Migrating your first app
 When Django 1.7 was released, it  was like Christmas in September!
 Migrations had finally arrived!

 Anyone with a background in Rails will find the concept of migrations familiar.
 In short, migrations handle the SQL needed to update the schema of our database so you don't have to.
-By way of example, consider the `UserProfile` model we just created.
-These models need to be stored in the database, but our database doesn't have a table for `UserProfile` objects yet.
+By way of example, consider the `Account` model we just created.
+These models need to be stored in the database, but our database doesn't have a table for `Account` objects yet.
 What do we do?
 We create our first migration!
 The migration will handle adding the tables to the database and offer us a way to rollback the changes if we make a mistake.

 When you're ready, generate the migrations for the `authentication` app and apply them: